 The Bachelor of Arts in Psychology at Goddard College provides students with a fast track to earning a MA in Psychology or MA in Clinical Mental Health Counseling.

 In the Fast Track option, students complete 120 credits toward the requirements for a Bachelor of Arts.
 The final semester of undergraduate study serves as a transition term in which students also complete coursework toward graduate-level study.
-Students who progress on to the graduate program can complete the MA in just three semesters.
+Students who progress on to the graduate program can complete the MA in as few as three semesters.

 Opportunities in the field of counseling are increasingly requiring heightened qualifications and higher academic credentials for professional advancement.
 Our program meets the need to obtain heightened qualifications and higher academic credentials for professional advancement in the field of psychology and counseling.
 We offer a streamlined educational approach for learning skill development and obtaining a bachelor’s and master’s degree on a faster academic track.